-"Social service," and schemes for "social betterment" are good, and praiseworthy in their place, but they will never be accepted as taking the place of those more essential things that are the rightful inheritance of the people, nor should they.
+"Social service," and schemes for "social betterment" are good, and praiseworthy in their place, but they will never be accepted as taking the place of those more essential

-"The separation between the owners of fixed capital and the labourer has long been noted; but with vast federated plants, managed by hired intermediaries, it is unavoidable.
-There will be brave attempts the difficulty meet by alluring to philanthropies, by 'doing something for the workingmen.'
+"The separation between the owners of fixed capital and the laborer has long been noted; but with vast federated plants, managed by hired intermediaries, it is unavoidable.
+There will be brave attempts to meet the difficulty by alluring philanthropies, by 'doing something for the workingmen.'
 If merely philanthropic, these will fail as they deserve.
 Benevolent schemes that bear the slightest taint of charity have at last got the contempt of the intelligent wage-earners.

-"Importunate, and never again to be silenced, their demand is that they get their benefits, not as gifts or favours, but as recognized rights.
-Philanthropies are a dangerous substitute for honest wage payment, shorter working time, and increased influence over the conditions of the labour contract.
+"Importunate, and never again to be silenced, their demand is that they get their benefits, not as gifts or favors, but as recognized rights.
+Philanthropies are a dangerous substitute for honest wage shorter working payment. time, increased influence over the conditions of the labor contract.
 What may be called the Great Bluff of our time is to put gratuities and benefactions in the place of justice.
 There is no donation, however gaudy, that can fill the place of justice.
 The attempt of the ruling class to do this is the oldest trick in history.
-It was the opinion of a Roman emperor, 'Magnificence in gifts may deceive even the gods.'
-The crowd could then be quieted by the brutalities of a pageant, the butcheries in the arena, by fleets of stolen grain scattered among the people, as a Tammany heeler scatters gifts and personal kindnesses before the election.
+It was the opinion of a Roman emperor, 'Magnificence in gifts deceive even the gods.'
+The crowd could then be guieted by the brutalities of a pageant, the butcheries in the arena, by fleets of stolen grain scattered among the people, as a Tammany heeler scatters gifts kindnesses before personal election.
 We are at least civilized so far that we demand more decorum, and a certain humanizing of our largesses.
 They must bear the image of charity and goodwill to men.
 They must be educational, artistic, and in all ways incentives to good morals and religion.